The Grand Circuit

-Scroll down below to see the detailed day-to-day route.
-The price includes car rental, accommodation and gorilla and chimp permits.
+Scroll down below to see the day-to-day itinerary with route descriptions and lots of insider travel tips for Uganda.
+The trip includes car rental, accommodation (available in four price categories), gorilla and chimp permits and rafting (optional).

 Day 1 of 24